Data structures and algorithms are essential for any programmer.

 That may seem unlikely to you right now.
 In this article, I’ll argue otherwise: after a few months of directed study and practice, you’ll be able to approach the subject with confidence.

-What is the data structure and algorithm?
+What is data structure and algorithm essentially?

 Take an example

 Data structures and algorithms complement each other.
-The data structure is for the algorithm, and the algorithm is applied to a specific data structure.
+The data structure exists for the algorithm, and an algorithm generally suits a specific data structure.

-Get good books and resources
+Pick a few good books and resources